Vinay25sep/Vinaykr/_posts/2025-03-16-Exploring-VNE-over-SSEONs.md

 **Applications of VNE in Optical Networks**:

 - **Data Center Networks**: VNE facilitates efficient resource allocation in optical data centers, ensuring high performance and reliability.
-Novel VNE algorithms have been proposed to enhance spectrum resource utilization and reduce demand blocking rates in such environments. :contentReference[oaicite:1]{index=1}
+Novel VNE algorithms have been proposed to enhance spectrum resource utilization and reduce demand-blocking rates in such environments.
 - **Multi-Domain Heterogeneous Networks**: In complex network architectures comprising various technologies, VNE provides a unified framework for resource management, leading to improved efficiency and interoperability.
-Surveys have highlighted the importance of VNE in multi-domain heterogeneous converged optical networks, discussing future research issues and challenges. :contentReference[oaicite:2]{index=2}
+Surveys have highlighted the importance of VNE in multi-domain heterogeneous converged optical networks, discussing future research issues and challenges.
-- **Mobile Edge Computing (MEC)**: With the rise of MEC systems, VNE plays a crucial role in embedding virtual networks efficiently, addressing challenges like resource fragmentation and maximizing infrastructure provider profits.
-Recent studies have proposed bilevel optimization approaches to tackle these issues effectively. :contentReference[oaicite:3]{index=3}
+- **Mobile Edge Computing (MEC)**: With the rise of MEC systems, VNE plays a crucial role in embedding virtual networks efficiently, addressing challenges like resource fragmentation, and maximizing infrastructure provider profits.
+Recent studies have proposed bilevel optimization approaches to tackle these issues effectively.

 ## Synergizing SS-EONs and VNE for Future Networks